Shane Wilson (racing): 2019–2021: RSS Racing and DGR

-2022–present: McAnally-Hilgemann, Bassett Racing, ThorSport Racing, and Rackley WAR
+2022–2023: McAnally–Hilgemann, Bassett and ThorSport Racing

-It was announced on January 11, 2022 that Wilson would go back to the Truck Series to be the crew chief for the No. 19 McAnally-Hilgemann Racing truck driven by Derek Kraus in 2022.
+It was announced on January 11, 2022 that Wilson would go back to the Truck Series to be the crew chief for the No. 19 McAnally–Hilgemann Racing truck driven by Derek Kraus in 2022.
 Kraus' previous crew chief, Mark Hillman, moved to MHR's new second truck, the No. 91 of Colby Howard.
 For the race at Nashville, Wilson was suspended due to an improperly installed ballast on the No. 19 truck.

 On July 2, 2022, it was announced that Wilson would be replaced by Charles Denike, who was previously the crew chief of the GMS Racing No. 23 truck driven by Grant Enfinger.
 On June 29, 2022, it was announced that Denike would be replaced at GMS by Jeff Hensley, who started the season as the new crew chief for Matt Crafton and the No. 88 ThorSport Racing truck.
 After losing his job with McAnally, Wilson would join Bassett Racing as the crew chief of their part-time No. 77 car in the Xfinity Series, driven by brothers Ronnie Bassett Jr. and Dillon Bassett.
 In August, Wilson left the team for ThorSport Racing to replace Hensley as Matt Crafton's crew chief.
+He spent 11 races as Crafton's crew chief before he and the team parted ways.

+2024–present: Rackley W.A.R., 1/4 Ley Racing and Nitro Motorsports

-He spent 11 races as Crafton's crew chief before departing from the team.
-On January 9, 2024, it was announced he would be the crew chief for Ty Dillon at Rackley WAR Racing.
-On November 21, 2024, Rackley W.A.R. announced that Chad Kendrick, who was the team's full-time crew chief in 2023, would return to the team after crew chiefing for 1 year with Jordan Anderson Racing in the Xfinity Series in 2024, leaving Wilson without a job.
+On January 9, 2024, it was announced that Wilson would be the crew chief for Ty Dillon at Rackley W.A.R.

+On November 21, 2024, Rackley W.A.R. announced that Chad Kendrick, who was the team's full-time crew chief in 2023, would return to the team after crew chiefing for one year with Jordan Anderson Racing in the Xfinity Series in 2024, leaving Wilson without a job.
+He crew chiefed for Dale Quarterley's team, 1/4 Ley Racing, in the Truck and ARCA Series races they attempted in 2025.

+In 2026, Wilson joined Nitro Motorsports (in the team's first year after purchasing longtime ARCA team Venturini Motorsports) to serve as an ARCA crew chief on their No. 25 car.